-- the vehicle/bus will be parked in a safe location where children are not required to cross any roads - the children's attendance record is checked by the educator as children assemble in a predetermined location at the residence or venue prior to embarking the vehicle - · children are continuously supervised during transportation by the educator - · children are to remain seated until the vehicle/bus has completely stopped - the designated driver of the vehicle/bus complies with all appropriate road, safety and transport regulations - under no circumstances will the driver of the vehicle/bus supervising the children use handheld mobile phones unless safely parked and the engine switched off. - under no circumstances will the driver and/or FDC educator supervising children be under the influence of alcohol or drugs - the designated driver of the vehicle has the right, if required to stop in a safe place until the children conform to the safety guidelines.
+- the vehicle will be parked in a safe location where children are not required to cross any roads - the children's attendance record is checked by the educator as children assemble in a predetermined location at the residence or venue prior to embarking the vehicle - · children are continuously supervised during transportation by the educator - children are to remain seated until the vehicle has completely stopped - the educator or educator assistant complies with all appropriate road, safety and transport regulations - under no circumstances will the educator or educator assistant supervising the children use handheld mobile phones unless safely parked and the engine switched off. - under no circumstances will educator or educator assistant supervising children be under the influence of alcohol or drugs - the educator or educator assistant has the right, if required to stop in a safe place until the children conform to the safety guidelines.
 Parents will be notified if their child continues to be challenging and/or behaving in a dangerous manner.